54skyxenon/54skyxenon.github.io/content/blog/finale-2023.md

 {{% blog-shortcode file="https://assets.website-files.com/5f6bc60e665f54db361e52a9/5f6bc60e665f5471cf1e5404_logo_scale.png" caption="The end for now - until further notice, find me in the SoMa district of SF!"  %}}

 My biggest takeaways this year were in figuring out what I was and wasn't a fit for.
-Even if I demonstrated sound technical ability, **some companies didn't feel like my interests were right for them without me even realizing it at the time.**
+Even if I demonstrated adequate technical ability, **some companies didn't feel like my interests were right for them without me even realizing it then.**